sukikrishna/Distributed_Chat_Application/README.md

 - **Custom Wire Protocol**: A binary format designed for efficient message exchange.
 - **JSON Wire Protocol**: A structured, human-readable format for communication.
+- **gRPC Protocol**: A RPC framework using Protocol Buffers for structured, compressed messaging.

 The application consists of a client-server architecture, where users can authenticate, send/recieve messages, and manage accounts.